jalberts/bones-for-genesis-2-0/README.md

 - Added code to remove the comments reply form.
 Disabled this code and the `genesis_do_comments` removal code by default.
 - Deactivated the IE-only stylesheet by default
 - Moved jQuery to the footer
 - Added a footer script to redraw `@font-face` fonts on IE8.
-(Enabled by default - if you're using BFG, I *hope* you're using icon fonts, as well.)
+(Enabled by default - if you're using prc, I *hope* you're using icon fonts, as well.)
 - Submodules update

 ### 2.0.12 (August 19, 2013)
 - Removed duplicate `box-sizing: border-box;` on `input[type="search"]`
 - Added a `hide-print` class
 - Removed `genesis_older_link_text` and `genesis_newer_link_text` link filter templates, since they're not used in G2.0
-- Added `bfg_remove_scripts_meta_boxes` to remove the scripts metaboxes from posts and/or pages in G2.0
+- Added `prc_remove_scripts_meta_boxes` to remove the scripts metaboxes from posts and/or pages in G2.0

 ### 2.0.11 (August 11, 2013)
 - `editor-style.scss` now imports some basic styling (type, grid, objects/images) and is toggled 'on' by default